Fen-Shi/simulator/README.md

 but have not yet been processed in the Surgery or Nursing departments, or when all Intake resources are occupied upon a patient's arrival.
 - Patients without ID will be directly sent home.
-- Patients sent home will be planned with next appointment(currently return 0 in the process model, to be implemented in Planned)
+- Patients sent home will be planned by planner.py using constraints programming to find the next earliest possible appoitment.

 3. **Resource Management:**